-We know most of our patients didn’t intend to become dependent upon Subutex.
-We also know that patients’ busy lives don’t always allow them to spend weeks or months in a Subutex detoxification or rehabilitation program.
-Subutex is a potentially-addicting opioid medication that may lead to withdrawal.
-The Waismann Method of rapid detoxification treatment offers assistance for addiction to Subutex and other opiates.
-What sets us apart from many other detox programs is that our treatment keeps the highest safety protocol for drug treatment programs.
-We don’t use opiate replacements in our program.
-The Waismann Method utilizes intravenous medications to cleanse opiates from patients’ receptors while they sleep lightly under deep sedation in a hospital.
-The procedure itself takes less than two hours and patients are able to return to their lives in a matter of days.
-The total hospital stay is a few days and our transitional living facility, Domus Retreat, is available for patients who wish to continue recovery.
-The Waismann Method is known for its safe, humane and confidential approach to Subutex withdrawal treatment.
-The program, along with Domus Retreat, offers medical management for Subutex withdrawals and a safe haven where guests are supported and encouraged in their recovery.
+The Waismann Method offers medical assistance for those suffering from addiction to Subutex and other opiates.
+What sets us apart from many different detox programs is our vast experience, superior results, and excellent medical care.
+Our treatment provides the highest safety protocol.
+We utilize intravenous medications to cleanse opiates from patients’ receptors while they sleep lightly in a hospital.
+The total hospital stay is a few days, followed by our transitional facility, Domus Retreat, which is available for continued recovery.
+Waismann Method is known for its safe, humane, and confidential approach to Subutex withdrawal treatment.
+The medical detox and Domus Retreat offer a solution for Subutex withdrawals and a safe-haven where guests are supported and encouraged in their recovery.